The Rundown

 These pooches tend towards certain health issues, so it’s a great idea to make sure their food contains certain added ingredients to try and combat these problems right from the start.

+This criteria is more for pet parents than it is for pets, but is no less important.
 Some of the high-quality foods out there can have a price tag on them that makes you cringe, but it’s often justified by the superior quality of the product.
 Don’t worry, though – there are plenty of affordable options out there that are just as good quality-wise but don’t have the same cost.

 Questions & Answers